bandanna2k/parkrun-stats/README.md

 ## Issues Completed

+- 5/5/2024 Batch write results/volunteers.
+Comms over the network is sloooooow.

 - 4/5/2024 Weekly Results should use database, not events json.
 Invariants do this work now.
   Doing it this way causes problems.